-Public and Patient Involvement for consultants
+Public and Patient Involvement in service delivery

 Patient and Public Involvement (PPI) provides patients, their carers and the public with a real opportunity to influence service delivery by creating a culture where NHS professionals are actively listening and responding to the views of patients.

+Each Hospital Trust and Clinical Commissioning Group has a statutory duty to engage and involve patients in the development and planning of their local healthcare services under section 242 of the consolidated NHS Act 2006.
 The duty to consult with patients was also similarly legislated for in Wales (section 183), Scotland (Section 7) and Northern Ireland (Section 20).

 Methods for involving patients